Eligibility & Timeline

 How do I know if my government is eligible?
-Can cities outside of Latin America and the Caribbean apply?
+Can cities outside of the United States apply?

-In order to be eligible for the 2016 Mayors Challenge, cities must be located in a country within Latin America and the Caribbean; have more than 100,000 residents within the administrative division of the city or urban area; and must have a local government.
-Ineligible cities include those run directly by national governments; municipalities within capital or federal districts; and subdivisions or districts of cities.
+In order to be eligible for the 2018 Mayors Challenge, cities must be located within the United States, have more than 30,000 residents within the administrative division of the city or urban area, and must have a local government.

 How many ideas can each city submit?